bvwaeyen/Hotspice/README.md

 ```

 The meaning of the values `1e-6` and `100` requires a small introduction on how the spin ices are stored in memory.
-Most data and parameters of a spin ice are stored as 2D CuPy arrays, since this improves efficiency for certain steps in the calculation.
+Most data and parameters of a spin ice are stored as 2D arrays, for efficient calculation.
 However, this also implies that the possible spin ice geometries are restricted to those that can be represented as a periodic structure on a square grid.
 The geometry is then defined by leaving some spots on this grid empty, while filling others with a magnet and its relevant parameters like magnetic moment $M_{sat} V$ (`mm.moment`), energy barrier $E_B$ (`mm.E_B`), temperature $T$ (`mm.T`), orientation...

-- The first parameter (`a=1e-6`) specifies a typical distance between two magnets, but the exact meaning of this depends on the spin ice geometry being used, and how it is implemented on a grid.
+- The first parameter (`a=1e-6`) specifies a typical distance between two magnets.
+The exact meaning of this depends on the spin ice geometry being used: see [Available spin ices](#available-spin-ices) for the definition of `a` in the default ASI lattices.

 - The second parameter in the initialization call (`n=100`) specifies the length of each axis of these underlying 2D arrays.
-Hence, the spin ice in the example above will have 10000 available grid-points to put a magnet.
+Hence, the spin ice in the example above will have 10000 available grid-points on which to put a magnet.
 However, this 'diamond' pinwheel geometry can only be represented on a grid by leaving half of the available cells empty, so the simulation above actually contains 5000 magnets (see `mm.n`).

-- Additional parameters can be used, for which we currently refer to the docstring of `hotspice.Magnets()`.
+- Additional parameters can be used, for which we refer to the docstring of `hotspice.Magnets()`.
 In particular, the `params` parameter accepts a `hotspice.SimParams` instance which can set technical details for the spin ice, e.g. the update/sampling scheme to use, whether to use a reduced kernel...

-For details on the grid representation and exact meaning of the 'typical distance' for each of the standard spin ices, see [Available spin ices](#available-spin-ices) or refer to the docstrings.

 Examples of usage for each of the ASI lattices, as well as examples of functions operating on these ASI objects, are provided in the 'examples' directory.